-Customer-Facing Interface

-An eRouter interface used for connecting CPE devices.
-Defined in [RFC 6204] as a Local Area Network (LAN) Interface, the Customer-Facing Interface is represented by a physical port.

-Customer-Facing IP

-Interface

-An IP Interface connected to the eRouter that is not necessarily mapped one-to-one with the number of Customer-Facing ports on the eRouter.
-As defined in [RFC 6204], this is an IP LAN interface in which one or many physical ports are associated with an IP address.

-Customer-Facing Logical

-Interface

-A logical Interface connected to the eRouter that is not necessarily mapped one-toone with the number of Customer-Facing ports on the eRouter.
-As defined in [RFC 6204], this is a LAN interface in which one or more physical ports are associated with a logical interface, such as a VLAN.
+Customer-Facing Interface An eRouter interface used for connecting CPE devices.
+Defined in [RFC 7084] as a Local Area Network (LAN) Interface, the Customer-Facing Interface is represented by a physical port.
+Customer-Facing IP Interface An IP Interface connected to the eRouter that is not necessarily mapped one-to-one with the number of Customer-Facing ports on the eRouter.
+As defined in [RFC 7084], this is an IP LAN interface in which one or many physical ports are associated with an IP address.
+Customer-Facing Logical Interface A logical Interface connected to the eRouter that is not necessarily mapped one-to- one with the number of Customer-Facing ports on the eRouter.
+As defined in [RFC 7084], this is a LAN interface in which one or more physical ports are associated with a logical interface, such as a VLAN. eRouter An eSAFE device that is implemented in conjunction with the DOCSIS embedded cable modem.
+Hard Reset Describes a full reset of the eDOCSIS device and its constituent eSAFE application elements (such as the eRouter) and embedded CM.
+Internet Gateway Device A remotely managed gateway device as defined in CPE WAN Management Protocol [TR-069a4].
+Multicast Subscription Database A simple table of entries for the IPv4 or IPv6 Multicast Group Membership information maintained by the eRouter on respective interfaces.

-eRouter

-An eSAFE device that is implemented in conjunction with the DOCSIS embedded cable modem.

-Hard Reset

-Describes a full reset of the eDOCSIS device and its constituent eSAFE application elements (such as the eRouter) and embedded CM.

-Internet Gateway Device

-A remotely managed gateway device as defined in CPE WAN Management Protocol

-[TR-069a4].

-Multicast Subscription

-Database

-A simple table of entries for the IPv4 or IPv6 Multicast Group Membership information maintained by the eRouter on respective interfaces.
 Implementation details for storage of records are completely vendor-defined.

-Operator-Facing Interface

-The eRouter interface that is connected to the Embedded cable modem.
-As defined in [RFC 6204], this is a Wide Area Network (WAN) interface.
-In CWMP this is called an upstream interface.

-Operator-Facing IP

-Interface

-IP Interface that is connected to the Embedded Cable Modem and is provisioned with an IP Address provided by the Operator.
-As defined in [RFC 6204], this is a WAN interface.
+Operator-Facing Interface The eRouter interface that is connected to the Embedded cable modem.
+As defined in [RFC 7084], this is a Wide Area Network (WAN) interface.
+In CPE WAN Management Protocol (CWMP) this is called an upstream interface.
+Operator-Facing IP Interface IP Interface that is connected to the Embedded Cable Modem and is provisioned with an IP Address provided by the Operator.
+As defined in [RFC 7084], this is a WAN interface.
+Reset Describes a routine in which the operational state is interrupted by the instruction to shutdown and restart.

-Reset

-Describes a routine in which the operational state is interrupted by the instruction to shutdown and restart.
 The term is synonymous with the terms re-initialization and reboot.
-The term can describe either a full device reset (a Hard Reset) or the reinitialization of an individual eSAFE's software application (a Soft Reset) and any associated routines necessary to notify connected clients or other nodes of the device becoming temporarily unavailable.
+The term can describe either a full device reset (a Hard Reset) or the re-initialization of an individual eSAFE's software application (a Soft Reset) and any associated routines necessary to notify connected clients or other nodes of the device becoming temporarily unavailable.
 Soft Reset Describes a reset operation in which the software layer of the eRouter eSAFE application is re-initialized without impacting other eSAFEs or the embedded CM within an eDOCSIS device.

-TR-069 Term used to refer to the CPE WAN Management Protocol suite defined in [TRsuite defined in [TR-069a4].
+TR-069 Term used to refer to the CPE WAN Management Protocol suite defined in [TR-069a4].
+TR-069 CPE Term used to refer to the CPE managed using the CPE WAN Management Protocol suite defined in [TR-069a4].

-069a4].

-TR-069 CPE Term used to refer to the CPE managed using the CPE WAN Management Protocol

-4 Revised per eRouter-N-09.0877-2 on 5/11/10 by JB, revised per eRouter N-11.1014-3 on 10/27/11 and by per eRouter N-11.1015-2 on 11/04/11 by JB; revised per eRouter-N-13.1108-2 on 7/10/13 by PO.
+$^{^{5}}$ Revised per eRouter-N-09.0877-2 on 5/11/10 by JB, revised per eRouter N-11.1014-3 on 10/27/11 and by per eRouter N-11.1015-2 on 11/04/11 by JB; revised per eRouter-N-13.1108-2 on 7/10/13 by PO; revised per eRouter-N-13.1127-4 on 3/20/14 by PO.

-4 ABBREVIATIONS AND ACRONYMS5
+4 ABBREVIATIONS AND ACRONYMS6